 Signing Cogliano would put the clamps on management to find something to do with Ryan Jones, a potential 3W.
 With all of these one-way contracts being flung around (especially on goaltenders), I can’t help but think Tambellini and Co. is trying to keep teams from looking at Edmonton’s waiver wire throughout the season.

-Topics: Andrew Cogliano
+Tags: Andrew Cogliano